Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Methods

 \subsection{Machine-Learning Workflow}

 In the following, we refer to the exact many-body Green's function computed by FCI as FCI-GF, to the mean-field Green's function computed by RHF as HF-GF, and to the predicted Green's function as ML-GF.
 Our workflow is based on a previous work by Venturella et al.\cite{doi:10.1021/acs.jctc.3c01146} For each Hamiltonian defined by the hopping parameters $(t,t',t'',t''')$, we define separate KRR models $f$ for on- and off-diagonal elements as well as the real and imaginary parts of every frequency value $\omega_k$.
 These $4 N_{\omega_k}$ independent models are trained with data for different values of $U$.
 For all calculations, we provide 604 FCI-GF as training data and 21 FCI-GF as test data with mutually exclusive Coulomb repulsion values between $U = 0.25$ and $U=10$.
+Both test and training data are calculated for the same Hamiltonian parameters $(t,t',t'',t''')$.
 Our ML model $f^{\text{on/off},\text{Re/Im}, \omega_k}$ learns by using the self-energy $\Sigma(\omega_k)^{\text{training}}_{ij}$, obtained from the FCI-GF training data via eq. \ref{eq:dysoneq}, as a target with features $\mathbf{f}^{\text{training}}_{ij}$

 Once trained, the model can predict a self-energy based on features of unseen test data $\mathbf{f}^{\text{test}}_{ij}$

 which can be converted to the ML-GF $G^{\text{pred}}$ via Dyson's equation by combining \hbox{$\Sigma^\text{pred} = \Re(\Sigma^\text{pred}) + \mathrm{i} \Im(\Sigma^\text{pred})$} with $G_0$.
 The feature vector $\mathbf{f}_{ij}$ is independent of frequency $\omega_k$ and contains the following 54 elements